Percutaneous Ethanol (Alcohol) Injection of Liver

 - not near the surface of the liver

-Additionally, patients with HCC undergoing alcohol injection should have no signs of chronic liver failure, such as ascites or jaundice.
-(Patients with liver failure would not be able to tolerate the alcohol injections.)
+Additionally, patients with HCC undergoing alcohol injection should have no signs of chronic liver failure, such as free fluid build-up around the liver or in the abdominal cavity (ascites) or jaundice.
+(Patients with severe liver damage and little remaining normal liver function are said to be in liver failure, and would not be able to tolerate the alcohol injections.)

 What are the side effects of percutaneous alcohol injection?